0brand/Privacy-and-Security-Focused-Browser/README.md

 Note: If users edit the TemplateVM to modify SecBrowser behavior, all AppVMs created thereafter will inherit those changes.
 However, AppVMs created prior to the aforementioned edits will not benefit from any changes to the SecBrowser configuration file in the TemplateVM.

-**Security Slider**: SecBrowser has a “Security Slider” in the shield menu that allows you to [increase security](https://tb-manual.torproject.org/security-settings/) by disabling certain web features that can be used to attack your security.
-By default, the Security Slider is set to "Standard" which is the lowest security level.
-Increasing SecBrowser's security level will prevent some web pages from functioning properly, so you should weigh your security needs against the degree of usability you require.
+**Security Slider**: SecBrowser has a “Security Slider” in the shield menu.
+This can [increase security](https://tb-manual.torproject.org/security-settings/) by disabling certain web features that are possible attack vectors.
+By default, the Security Slider is set to “Standard” which is the lowest security level.
+Increasing SecBrowser’s security level will prevent some web pages from functioning properly, so security needs must be weighed against the degree of usability that is required.

 **Private Browsing Mode**: In the default configuration Tor Browser has private browsing mode enabled.
 This setting prevents browsing and download history as well as cookies from remaining persistent across SecBrowser restarts.
 However, `tb-updater` includes a custom `user_pref` that disables private browsing mode when SecBrowser is used.

 When private browsing mode is disabled SecBrowser's built-in "long-term linkability" protections are deactivated.
-The user loses protection which aims to prevent for example, "activities from an earlier browser session from being linkable to a later session".
+This means users are vulnerable to attacks which can link activities between earlier and later browsing sessions.
 If security is paramount users can enable private browsing mode by commenting out the corresponding user preference.

   In the AppVM, open the `user.js` configuration file in an editor.